stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 zipWithSL _ Nil        Nil                          = Nil
 zipWithSL f (ha :: ta) (hb :: tb) {prf = SLCons sl} =
   f ha hb :: zipWithSL f ta tb
-zipWithSL _ Nil (_ :: _) impossible
-zipWithSL _ (_ :: _) Nil impossible
 ```

-Here, there is no longer a need to pass on the smaller proof
+There is no longer a need to pass on the smaller proof
 explicitly in the recursive call, as all local variables are
 automatically part of the implicit scope.
-*But wait!*, you'll say, *didn't you say we were not allowed
+"But wait!", you'll say, "Didn't you say we were not allowed
-to pattern match on erased arguments?*.
-I'm glad, you rememberd :-).
+to pattern match on erased arguments?".
+I'm glad you rememberd :-).
 Strictly speaking, we are not pattern matching on `prf` here,
 but on the argument lists `as` and `bs`.
 From their structure
 the structure of `prf` follows immediately, therefore we
-are safe to deconstruct it here.
+are allowed to deconstruct it here.

 Let's try `zipWithSL` at the REPL: